 Sharetribe is the most popular platform out there for creating product and service marketplaces to compete with the likes of eBay, Etsy, or Drivy.

-Its offering is divided into two forms: a SaaS version with store customization options that have been behind services such as studio rental service StudioTime, and an open source code platform that has powered the likes of ShareGrid, a marketplace for photo equipment rental.
+Its offering is divided into two forms: a SaaS version with store customization options that have been behind services such as the studio rental service StudioTime, and an open source code platform that has powered the likes of ShareGrid, a marketplace for photo equipment rental.

 One of the best things about Sharetribe is its simplicity and speed of implementation.
 Product, rental, and service marketplace can be launched in a single day.

-This solution is available from $79 per month, with an initial trial month offered for free.
+This solution is available from $39 per month, with an initial trial month offered for free.

 Advantages: Sharetribe was the inspiration behind some of the other Open Source solutions in this list, and offers an affordable SaaS solution that is currently easier to configure and customize than Cocorico.
 It allows you to create both service and product marketplaces.